Zylophone/SPD-2.3-Onboarding/README.md

     - *Personal Finance Playground* - Use the personal finance playground to answer questions listed in the activity slides
   - **After Class** - 1.
 Start Personal Finance Tutorial

 ## .
+Health and Wellness: Exercise
+  - **In Class Activities** -
+    - *Exercise goals worksheet*
+    - *Yoga activity* - participate in yoga led by a professional instructor
+    - *Body-weight exercise activity* - participate in a body weight exercise led by a professional instructor
+  - **After Class** - 1.
+Pick a workout to do between this class and next class

+## .
 Personal Finance: Insurance & Credit
   - **In Class Activities** -
     - *Draw the Insurance Business Model*
     - *Draw the Credit Card Business Model*
     - Additional??
     - *Personal Finance Playground* - Use the personal finance playground to answer questions listed in the activity slides
+  - **After Class** - 1.
+Start Personal Finance Tutorial

+## .
+Health and Wellness: Diet
+  - **In Class Activities** -
+    - *Diet improvement reflection questions*
+    - *Smoothie Making*
   - **After Class** - 1.
 Start Personal Finance Tutorial

 ## .
 Personal Finance: Employment forms, taxation, charitable contributions